sigmagentic/sigma-music-dapp/README.md

 To support my favorite artist and also stream/download the full album with bonus tracks

 - Digital Album Only - (SOL / XP pass)
-- Album + Commercial AI Remix License - [used Cereals SOL -- PASS] [used TKO for XP -- PASS]
+- Album + Commercial-Use License - [used Cereals SOL -- PASS] [used TKO for XP -- PASS]
 - NFT + Digital Album - (SOL - Manu's elements - PASS) [Problem Child EP by LLLUNA01 for XP -- PASS]

 - Ultimate Package